Punggol MRT/LRT station: North East Line (NEL) and LRT

 Construction began in January 1999 and with the clearing of the farmway and forest land, to kick off the starting of Punggol New Town development.
-As the station was constructed in the middle of the forest, the station site was not easily accessible, and some of the Land Transport Authority (LTA) staff raised certain safety concerns especially for women staff using the 800 m track.
-The LTA addressed this by provided bus service to transport people in and out of the site.
-The staff encountered a few cobras during the station's construction, mainly killed and overrun by tractors.
-Punggol MRT/LRT Station was completed in January 2003, with the NEL station opened earlier on 20 June 2003.
+As the station was constructed in the middle of the forest, the station site was not easily accessible, and certain staff members at the Land Transport Authority (LTA) raised safety concerns, especially for women staff using the 800 m track.
+The LTA addressed this by transporting people in and out of the site using buses.
+A few cobras, mostly killed and overrun by tractors, were encountered during the construction process.
+The Punggol station was completed in January 2003 and NEL operations began on 20 June 2003.
 On 29 January 2005, the station began to serve the east loop of the PGLRT.
 On 29 June 2014, the station began to serve the west loop.